ghi-electronics/Docs/hardware/gadgeteer/fez-spider-ii.md

 ### Loading the Firmware

-> [!Tip]
-> To activate bootloader v2, set the configuration switch #1 to the on position and then reset your board.
+To activate bootloader v2, set the configuration switch #1 to the on position and then reset your board.
 Make sure to set back to off after loading the firmware.
+You can now load the firmware as explained on the [GHI Bootloader](../../software/loaders/ghi-bootloader.md) page.